QuaSi-Software/Documentation/docs/resie_operation_control.md

 ## Strategies

 Instead of requiring the user to manually specify a state machine, it is desired to provide a number of predefined operational strategies that can be selected.
-Apart from simplifying the user input, this also makes it easier to enable production behaviour that depends on the chosen strategy, but not necessarily the current state of the controller as it may not need a state machine for control calculations.
+Apart from simplifying the user input, this also makes it easier to enable processing behaviour that depends on the chosen strategy, but not necessarily the current state of the controller as it may not need a state machine for control calculations.

 For the given example above this would be best described as a storage-driven strategy as an energy system with this strategy would try to fill the linked storage system when it gets too low.
 The required linked energy systems and parameter values are carried over from the state machine constructed by the strategy to the required user input as illustrated in the following: